Meet the Corps

 USC College Advising Corps: Glendale Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our advisers better who serves in Glendale Unified School District in two high schools.

 Bryant Melgar (B.A.
-California State University, Fullerton), placed at Herbert Hoover High School, is a first-year adviser with a bachelor's degree in Sociology and a minor in Human Services.
-He spent his time at CSUF partaking in various success programs that propelled him to excel in his academics.
-Through CSUF's Male Success Initiative program and the Education Opportunity Program, he learned how to advocate for his community as a first-generation man of color.
-By leading workshops and attending conferences, he discovered a passion for helping others in his community achieve their academic goals.
+California State University, Fullerton), Bryant Melgar (B.A.
+California State University, Fullerton), is a second year adviser at Herbert Hoover High School.
+He received his bachelor’s degree in Sociology with a minor in Human Services.
+As a first-generation college graduate, Bryant has always understood the importance of seeking support from counselors and advisors.
+He spent his time at CSUF participating in various success programs that propelled him to excel in his academics.
+As a member of CSUF's Male Success Initiative program, Bryant led workshops and attended various conferences, which helped him discover a passion for helping others achieve their academic goals.
 Through his group counseling internship, Bryant also discovered a passion for empowering others.
-When he learned about the USC College Advising Corps, Bryant found as a great opportunity to help other students achieve the fullness of their potential, which happens to be something that the MSI program helped him with during his undergraduate career.
-He is excited to work with his students and be the type of resource that helped him get to where he is now.
+When he learned about the USC College Advising Corps, Bryant found it a great opportunity to help other students achieve the fullness of their potential, which is something that the MSI program supported him with during his undergraduate career.
+He is excited to remain with the Hoover Tornado family and continue to increase the college-going culture at Hoover High!

 USC College Advising Corps: Long Beach Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our advisers better who serve in Long Beach Unified School District in 12 high schools.